hydrogenbond007/website/blog/2023-05-xx-continuations/index.md

 For another, we currently only support _flat continuations_ and not _rollup continuations_.
 With flat continuations, each segment produces its own receipt.
-Each of these receipts needs to be individually verified, and while we have helper functions to prove the overall program the required verification work still increases with execution length.
+Each of these receipts needs to be individually verified, and while we have helper functions to prove the overall program, the required verification work still increases with execution length.
 Rollup continuations would use proofs of verification to recursively rollup these individual segment proofs.
 The result would be that only a single receipt would be necessary for verification, and verification time would be constant regardless of execution length.

 We are working on [Bonsai], which we believe addresses these challenges and more.
-We expect [Bonsai] to make the power of zero knowledge proofs and continuations easily accessible.
+We expect [Bonsai] to make the power of zero-knowledge proofs and continuations easily accessible.
 If you're interested, [sign up for the Bonsai waitlist][bonsai-waitlist]!